-We have registered the name Reprieve as a trademark in the UK, Europe and Australia and we are licensing the name to the offshoot of Reprieve in the Netherlands.
+We have registered the name Reprieve as a trademark in the UK, Europe and Australia.
 Reprieve Australia changed its name and ceased the use of our trademark in Australia in 2019.
 We have registered the trademark in the US and have licenced it to independent sister organisation Reprieve US.